Asian Cucumber Salad

-This favorite Asian Cucumber Salad with Cilantro and Vidalia Onions was inspired by those thinly sliced cucumbers marinated in rice vinegar that are sometimes served with sushi.
-If the weather has been a bit hot where you live, cucumbers are a great summer food, and this is the kind of light and refreshing salad that is perfect for days when it’s really scorching outside.
+This favorite Asian Cucumber Salad that has Vidalia Onions and cilantro was inspired by those thinly sliced cucumbers marinated in rice vinegar that are sometimes served with sushi.
+If the weather has been a bit hot where you live, cucumbers are a great summer food, and this a light and refreshing salad that is perfect for days when it’s really scorching outside.
 That’s just one of the reasons I used to make it when I was cooking on houseboats at Utah’s Lake Powell, where summer days can often get up to 100F.

-I made this with Stevia In the Raw Granular Sweetener, a relatively new product that I’ve really been liking, but use any low-carb sweetener you prefer for this salad.
-You can tell I think cilantro is an essential component in the salad by the way I listed it in the title, but if you’re a cilantro hater I think thinly sliced green onions or mint would be a good substitute.
+I made this with Golden Monkfruit Sweetener (affiliate link) but use any low-carb sweetener you prefer for this salad.
+For me cilantro is an essential component in the salad, but if you’re a cilantro hater I think mint would be a good substitute.

 - 4 cucumbers, peeled in stripes, cut in half lengthwise, then into thick slices